The Importance of Breathing for Optimum Health

 Putting lung disease aside, can how we breathe affect our general state of health?
 Many Eastern health philosophies and practices have claimed for years that it does.
 If you have ever practised yoga or meditation, for example, breathing is a central focus.
 The belief is that breathing incorrectly leads to the poor functioning of practically every body system including digestion, respiration, metabolism, and the immune system.
 Furthermore, they claim that correct breathing is not a natural process, or has for many reasons been lost into adulthood, but needs to be taught, and once mastered can improve both physical and mental health, increase the ability to concentrate, promote relaxation, and relieve stress.
 Western medicine has until now largely ignored these ideas, but there is an increasing interest in the use of breathing techniques both to assist those with lung disease to breathe more easily and effectively, as well as being enormously beneficial for all, particularly for relieving stress and anxiety.

 Sydney-based physiotherapist Anna-Louise Bouvier says that at least 60 percent of us are poor breathers, and anecdotally (from those she sees in her practice) this figure may be as high as 80 percent.
-It seems to be a chicken and egg scenario whereby stress, anxiety, and poor posture affect breathing, while poor breathing likewise increases the level of stress and anxiety, and even contributes to poor posture by utilising the wrong muscles and encouraging slumping.
+It seems to be a chicken and egg scenario, whereby stress, anxiety, and poor posture affect breathing.
+Poor breathing likewise increases the level of stress and anxiety, and even contributes to poor posture by utilising the wrong muscles and encourages slumping.

 Leon Chaitow, a UK-based holistic health practitioner, lectures and publishes widely on what he terms “breathing pattern disorders” (BPD).
 He claims that BPDs are extremely common and disturb the blood biochemistry by affecting the balance of oxygen uptake and carbon dioxide elimination, resulting in an altered blood pH.
 He further claims that this state, produced by incorrect breathing, causes or contributes to a vast range of symptoms ranging from muscular pain and tremors, anxiety and associated muscle tension, fatigue, and sleep disturbances, to gastrointestinal problems and heart palpitations.
 It certainly seems physiologically plausible that insufficient oxygen and blood pH change could result in such broad-ranging symptoms, but mainstream medical research has yet to concur, stating that there is currently insufficient evidence to support this theory.